 I have a whole stack of amazing birthday cards, get-well cards, congrats-on-your-engagement, hooray-for-the-new-baby, great-job-on-that-thing-you-did cards—you name it.
 It’s made my life infinitely easier, because let’s face it: When you’re rushing around, the last thing you want to do is make an extra stop at the card store.

-To be young is to experiment, sure, but just because something is having a “fashion moment” doesn’t meant you need to embrace it, especially if you know it doesn’t work for your body.
+To be young is to experiment, sure, but just because something is having a “fashion moment” doesn’t mean you need to embrace it, especially if you know it doesn’t work for your body.
 For example, back in the day, I really wanted super-low-rise jeans to look good on me, but they never have and never will.
 I wore them anyway, but I was always so uncomfortable in them.
 Finally one day I just realized I’m an hourglass, that’s okay, and it’s time to start dressing for my body and stop trying to shoehorn it into every trend that hits the runway.

 Taking responsibility for what you let other people get away with is one of the most important life lessons you will learn.
 Because people will try to get away with as much as they can and are rarely aware of how their requests affect you.
 If your friend needs another ride to the airport tonight but you really need to finish that work project, encourage her to grab an Uber.
 Your sanity will thank you later.